Key takeaways:

 1. SiftHub

-A newer approach that connects directly to your existing knowledge stack, Drive, Confluence, Slack, email, portals, and autofills DDQs using the exact language your teams already trust.
+A newer approach that connects directly to your existing knowledge stack, Drive, Confluence, Slack, email, portals, and autofills and optimize DDQs using the exact language your teams already trust.
 It’s built to reduce the back-and-forth, keep everything consistent, and cut the review cycle down to hours instead of days.

 2. Responsive (RFPIO)